wjensheng/grab/README.md

 I tried running 3 models, starting with `lightgbm`.
 The highest AUC-ROC for an out-of-fold validation strategy is 0.69767. `gam` and `xgboost` resulted in a lower AUC-ROC.

 ## How to generate predictions
+0. Download `notebooks` folder.
-1. Change path and create required folders based on `process_data.ipynb`
+1. Change path and create required folders based on `0-process_data.ipynb`
-2. Run `process_data.ipynb` to merge all entries into a single dataframe.
+2. Run `0-process_data.ipynb` to merge all entries into a single dataframe.
 Save holdout set to `test`.
-3. Run `preprocess.ipynb` and uncomment lines with `UNCOMMENT` for holdout set to generate features and aggregate all features based on `bookingID`.
+3. Run `1-preprocess.ipynb` and uncomment lines with `UNCOMMENT` for holdout set to generate features and aggregate all features based on `bookingID`.
 Save holdout set to `agg_test`.
-4. Run `model.ipynb` and uncomment lines with `UNCOMMENT` for holdout set to generate predictions.
+4. Run `2-model.ipynb` and uncomment lines with `UNCOMMENT` for holdout set to generate predictions.